Our Staff

 Darrell Hunt

 Darrell Hunt is a political consultant who has been engaged with public policies and politics since 1974.
-In 2005, with the support and collaboration of five strong dynamic women—Mara Cohen, Maxine Cormier, Nancy Craig, Marry Bennett-Lindsey and Mary Lee Orr—he founded Louisiana Progress.
+In 2005, he founded Louisiana Progress with the support and collaboration of five strong, dynamic women—Mara Cohen, Maxine Cormier, Nancy Craig, Marry Bennett-Lindsey, and Mary Lee Orr.

 • Picture of Amy Mercecia